 Instant Pot Potato Salad is a quick and easy recipe made in the pressure cooker in less than 15 minutes.
 It is super convenient because you end up cooking both the potatoes and eggs together in the same pot.
 Watch the short video tutorial below and see how easy this recipe is!

 This is one of our favorite recipes to make during summer times.
 It is perfect for picnics, potluck, parties, or barbecuing.
 Prior to discovering the Instant Pot, we would make this salad the traditional way, where we would cook the potatoes and eggs separately.

 However, since we got the pressure cooker, this became our go-to dish.
-Not only is super easy to make, but you cook everything at the same time in one pot.
+Not only is it super easy to make, but you cook everything at the same time in one pot.
 Also, it is a budget-friendly dish, which requires just a few simple ingredients.
 It is a win-win dish, and it does not get any better than this!

-All is required is to wash, peel, and then chop the potatoes and cook them along the eggs.
+All is required is to wash, peel, and then chop the potatoes and cook them along with the eggs.
 Once cooked, you are pretty much done.
 Simply mix the ingredients together and enjoy a delicious homemade Instant Pot Potato Salad.

 Another benefit of making this recipe in the pressure cooker is that you will end up with tender and perfectly cooked potatoes that hold the shape nicely.
 Also, you do not need to worry about watching the eggs cook, as they will be cooked together.

 Instant Pot Potato Salad Ingredients:

 - Potatoes – the key for the best potato salad is to use starchy potatoes.
 We usually go with russet or Yukon gold potatoes as they work pretty well for this recipe.

 - Mayonnaise – you can use reduced or non-fat if desired